tensorwerk/hangar-py/README.rst

 is designed to solve many of the same problems faced by traditional code version control system (ie. ``Git``), just adapted for numerical data:

-* Time travel through the historical evolution of a dataset
+* Time travel through the historical evolution of a dataset.
 * Zero-cost Branching to enable exploratory analysis and collaboration
 * Cheap Merging to build datasets over time (with multiple collaborators)
 * Completely abstracted organization and management of data files on disk